Tree Care Services

-City Fruit offers fruit-specific tree care at $89/hr (below market rate) with a one-hour minimum, or $79/hr for 5+ hours of work.
-This cost covers the time and expenses of our Fruit Tree Specialist — any additional funds go back to supporting our mission of harvesting and sharing quality fruit with the community.
+City Fruit offers fruit tree care visits at $99-119/hr (below market rate) with a one-hour minimum.
+This sliding scale varies based on the scope of the pruning work (e.g. size of the tree, type of fruit tree, amount of climbing and ladder work, etc.).
+Our specialists can provide you with an estimate for your particular tree, shrub, or vine.
+Tree health assessments are a flat rate of $109 with the option to include additional hourly pruning.
+This cost covers the time and expenses of our Fruit Tree Specialists — any additional funds go back to supporting our mission of harvesting and sharing quality fruit with the community.
 Questions?
 Email Julian at [email protected]!

-We provide tree owners with a thorough understanding of the health of one’s trees, as well as which local factors may be influencing the productivity of the tree through an on-site consultation.
+We provide you with a thorough understanding of the health of one’s trees, as well as which local factors may be influencing the productivity of the tree through an on-site consultation.

 We prune and train your fruit tree in order to improve its health and productivity.